dguo/dannyguo.com/src/pages/blog/forex-trading-for-fun-and-luckily-profit.md

 [hedge](https://en.wikipedia.org/wiki/Foreign_exchange_hedge) its risk using derivatives, removing the chance of a loss.
 As well as the chance of a profit!

-For example, the company can set things up in such a way that if the original deal loses money because of exchange rate changes, the derivative will make a corresponding amount of money.
+For example, the company can set things up so that if the original deal loses money because of exchange rate changes, the derivative will make a corresponding amount of money.
 And vice versa.
 If the original deal makes money, the derivative would lose money.
 It would cost some money to set up the derivative in the first place, but the company would be paying for *certainty*.

 I wanted to do the opposite.
 I wanted to take on risk in the hopes of making a profit.
 The first step was to pick a broker.